 Advanced Placement (AP) Fee Process & One Free Test: It is an expectation at Glenbard that any students enrolled in an AP course will also take the course AP exam in May.
 This is an essential part of the course experience and is the culminating assessment of learning.
 In addition, students and families can benefit from earning early college credit and reducing the cost of college completion.
-AP exam fees are charged to a student's Glenbard account through the summer registration process.
-The D87 School Board has made the investment to pay for the cost of the first AP exam for every student each year, so families will only be responsible for paying the AP exam fee for any additional exams.
-If there are extenuating circumstances families can withdraw from the exam without financial penalty by the cut-off date by notifying their School Counselor.
-After the cut-off date, only partial refunds will be given.
+The cost of a student's AP exam(s) is factored into school registration fees at the beginning of the school year.
+The D87 School Board has made the investment to pay for one AP exam for every Glenbard student every year.
+All subsequent exams are \$99-except AP Seminar and AP Research, which are \$147.
+To officially register for each AP exam, students must join the MyAP classroom for each of their AP courses.
+MyAP is a College Board website where students register for exams, access course resources, and see their exam scores.
+If your student drops an AP class, the student's balance will automatically be updated to reflect the change.
+Families can withdraw from the exam without financial penalty by November 15 for full year AP courses or March 15 for 2nd semester only AP courses by notifying their school counselor or the Assistant Principal for Instruction.
+After this date, families will receive a partial credit (exam cost minus a \$40 canceled exam fee).
 Students who are absent on test day will be offered the option of late testing, but will not be eligible for a refund.
-Any questions about AP Exams should be directed to the Assistant Principal of Instructions, Ms. Hawbaker.
+Any questions about AP Exams should be directed to the Assistant Principal for Instruction, Ms. Hawbaker.
 Dates and fees are subject to change.